Notes from the

 -

-traditional web vuln benchmarks miss the entire AI/LLM security attack surface. prompt injection, jailbreaks, MCP tool abuse -- none of it shows up in XBOW's 104 challenges.
+Traditional web vulnerability benchmarks miss the entire AI/LLM security attack surface.
+Prompt injection, jailbreaks, MCP tool abuse — none of it appears in XBOW's 104 challenges.

 -